brtholomy/um/README.md

 `um` is an ultralight database design and emacs toolkit for organizing writing into larger compositions.
 It uses only unique filenames, POSIX filesystem conventions, the builtin emacs `project` package, and standard POSIX commandline tools to build out the CLI.

+It tries to be stupid-simple.
+Because the "CLI" is just sh and awk, it really only has emacs as a dependency.

 It consists of two parts:

 1. Elisp for functionality within emacs.
 Most of it is integrated directly with the `project` interface, and consists the ability to find a file from a filename.